What is dry needling?

 Dry Needling Geelong FAQ

 • Yes.
-When performed by a trained practitioner, dry needling is a safe and widely used technique.
-Single-use, sterile needles are always used.
+When performed by a trained practitioner, dry needling is a safe and widely used form of manual therapy.

-• Some people notice improvement immediately, while others feel benefits over the following days as the muscle settles and recovers.
+• Some people notice improvements shortly after treatment, while others feel changes over the following days as the muscle settles.
+Results vary depending on the condition being treated and how your body responds to care.

 Book today and let’s help you get back to living pain-free.